PKizzle/dns/cmd/atomdns/handlers/global/README.md

   The optional **/N** tells the metric handler to monitor 1 in **N** queries.
 The default is 10.
 This needs to be a positive integer > 0.
 This is done to not impair performance too much.
   With the `metrics` handler you can enable/disable metrics on a per server basis.
+- With `health` you start a local web server that exports a /health endpoint on **ADDRESS** that returns 200 OK when everything is OK.
+When **LAMEDUCK** which should be a time.Duration in string form is given, the server' shutdown will be delayed for that duration.
+The default for \*_ADDRESS_ is `:8080`.

 ## Examples